alix-tz/escriptorium-documentation/docs/users.md

 Each user can access their profile page which is broken down into five tabs :

 - `Information`: where the user can change their first and last names, as well as their email address.
-- `API Key`: where the user can create, renew or delete an API Authentification Token.
+- `API Key`: where the user can create, renew or delete an API Authentication Token.
 - `Files`: where every archive generated during a former [export](export.md) can be accessed.
-- `Teams`: where the user can create, manage or leave a [team](collaborate.md). <!-- todo: add link to anchor -->
+- `Teams`: where the user can create, manage or leave a [team](collaborate.md#teams).
 - `Invitations`: where the user can see the status of previously sent [invitations](#invite) (provided that they have the right to send invitations).

 ![image: Illustration of the profile page](img/users/review_edit_profile.gif "Browsing the Profile page")

 ## Task reports

 !!!
 Warning
     The documentation on this feature is not complete.

 A user can access information on the tasks they started from the user menu by clicking on "Task Report" page (also accessible at `{base_url}/quotas`).
 The corresponding page is composed of two elements:

 - Information on recent hardware usage (Disk, CPU and GPU), which is helpful to get an overall idea of your usage of the server.
 - A list of all the previous tasks, including information about the date and time of execution, its duration, its state, its CPU or GPU cost.
-Additionnally, for each item in the list, it is possible to view a more detailed report by clicking on "Details".
+Additionally, for each item in the list, it is possible to view a more detailed report by clicking on "Details".
 This is useful when a task fails.

 <!-- todo: collect more information on task reports -->

 ## Task monitoring

 !!!
 Warning
     The documentation on this feature is not complete.

 A user can access the list of all the tasks they started on eScriptorium from the user menu by clicking "Task Monitoring" (also accessible at `{base_url}/documents/tasks/`).
 The main purpose of this page is to manage tasks and cancel one or several running tasks at once.